apoulain22/TutorialDoc/docs/source/usage.rst

 Installation
 ------------

-To use BROADCAST; the following Python packages are required:
+To use BROADCAST, the following Python packages are required:

 * numpy
 * scipy